 But, she advises against taking it too far, “I would not recommend doing all skewer items, as endless as the possibilities may be.
 I think a balance of having hors d’oeuvres that are not skewer, in a container is best.
 We often try to make the food the vessel to carry the rest of the ingredients in.
 Examples of that would be our adorable tuna nicoise salad taco in a watermelon radish.”

 When it comes to kebabs or skewers, or wedding food in general, Bruzek says, “Weddings are becoming experiential, just like all events.
-The trends we are seeing is to have a mix of healthy, gluten free, vegan and ethnic flavors, as well as fun experiential hors d’oeuvres.”
-Consider tasty but lighter fare such as mahi bites or ahi tuna on sticks, such as those served by A Tasteful Affair in California.
+The trends we are seeing are to have a mix of healthy, gluten-free, vegan and ethnic flavors, as well as fun experiential hors d’oeuvres.”
+Consider tasty but lighter fare such as Mahi bites or ahi tuna on sticks, such as those served by A Tasteful Affair in California.

 Bruzek, from D’Amico Catering, also notes that interactive food stations are a huge hit, “I have clients requesting chef action stations to build hors d’oeuvres in front of them.”
 So think walking oyster shucking or other interactive ways to get you enjoyable edibles.
 No matter what you choose, with a creative caterer, the possibilities are endless and will keep guests satiated and happy.